thenick775/cs_472_team_charts/README.md

 - to update team tasks, open `main.go` and adjust the values in the `valst` variable instance of []TeamData

-- to adjust the names and order that names apear, open `main.go` and adjust the `order` variable instance of []String
+- to adjust the order that names appear, open `main.go` and adjust the `order` variable instance of []String

 Features: